Loader

 Jigsaw Puzzles

-Jigsaw puzzles stand out as one of the best memory games if you have elderly family members.
+Jigsaw puzzles stand out as one of the best memory games for seniors with dementia.
 These puzzles improve visual-spatial skills and help solve problems better.
 At Antara memory care homes, we keep these games in the schedule of all seniors.

 Card Games